timmpw/yii2-json-api/README.md

 to the require section of your `composer.json` file.

-If you whant to use this fork - don't forget add this strings into `repositories` at `composer.json`
+If you whant to use this fork - don't forget add this into `repositories` at `composer.json`

 ```
 {